GoogleChrome/web.dev/src/site/content/en/blog/debug-web-vitals-in-the-field/index.md

 ---
 layout: post
-title: Debug Web Vitals in the field
+title: Debug performance in the field
 subhead: |
-  Learn how to attribute your Web Vitals data with debug information to help you identify and fix real-user issues with analytics
+  Learn how to attribute your performance data with debug information to help you identify and fix real-user issues with analytics
 description: |
-  Learn how to attribute your Web Vitals data with debug information to help you identify and fix real-user issues with analytics
+  Learn how to attribute your performance data with debug information to help you identify and fix real-user issues with analytics
 authors:
   - philipwalton
 date: 2021-04-01
-updated: 2022-07-18
+updated: 2022-09-13
 hero: image/eqprBhZUGfb8WYnumQ9ljAxRrA72/pOHexwZOflz5RGf6FT4P.jpg
 alt: Laptop screen showing an analytics interface
 tags: